 - Extend the Freedom Camping Act to include land managed by Waka Kotahi New Zealand Transport Agency and Toitū Te Whenua Land Information New Zealand.

 There will be a 2 year transition period before all self-contained vehicles will need to meet the new standards to be considered self-contained.
 Some types of vehicles will need to meet the standard earlier.
 These will include rental vehicles, or any vehicles certified after the regulations have been active for 6 months.
+The transition period will commence as soon as the Bill is enacted by Parliament.

 The full timeline is as follows: